 - 1. A region is defined as a part of the world where there is a distinct tradition or current development of the PCE approaches. - 2.
-A Regional Chapter can be normally formed by a minimum of 10 organizational and/or individual members (of the WA) in a region.
+A Regional Chapter can be normally formed and maintained by a minimum of 10 organizational and/or individual members (of the WA) in a region.
 The Chapter should be representative of the variety of Organizational and/or Individual Members of the WA in its region. - 3.
-Members of Chapters will also be members of the WA.
-Each Member of the Chapter will pay membership dues to the WA. - 4.
-The chapter is responsible for its own finance and administration; the relationship between the WA and Chapter will be financially neutral in respect of all administrative matters. - 5.
-Arrangements may be made between a Chapter and the WA regarding the provision or sharing of specific services and resources. - 6.
-Members of the WA in a region are free to choose whether they want to be a member of the Regional Chapter. - 7.
+The chapter is responsible for its own finance and administration; the relationship between the WA and Chapter will be financially neutral in respect of all administrative matters. - 4.
+Arrangements may be made between a Chapter and the WA regarding the provision or sharing of specific services and resources. - 5.
+Members of the WA in a region are free to choose whether they want to be a member of the Regional Chapter. - 6.
 A Chapter is autonomous in its decisions and free in defining its regulations as long as they are in line with the Principles, Statutes and Bylaws of the Association.
 The Chapter maintains its own procedures for admissions to its membership and continues to have responsibility for the organization of their meetings and events.

-- 8. The Chapter will agree to report annually to the WA board on their activities and will inform the WA membership through regular contributions to the WA newsletter. - 9.
+- 7. The Chapter will agree to report annually to the WA board on their activities and will inform the WA membership through regular contributions to the WA newsletter. - 8.
 To form a Regional Chapter, a proposal must be made to the WA Board.
-The proposal statement includes: - the names of the founding members - the name of the Chapter - its goals, including its plans for the development of PCE approaches in its region - the structure of its (organizational and/or individual) membership - how its formation could benefit the WA and how the WA could support the Chapter. - 10.
-The terms of the relationship between Chapter and WA, practical arrangements, rights and mutual responsibilities will be agreed in negotiation, taking into account specific factors related to the Chapter's regional and economic context. - 11.
-The board will consult with organizational and individual members in the region. - 12.
-The dissolution of a Chapter can be done by the members of a Chapter, in accordance with its regulations, or by the GA of the WA if a Chapter violates the Principles of the Association or its agreements with the WA. - 13.
+The proposal statement includes: - the names of the founding members - the name of the Chapter - its goals, including its plans for the development of PCE approaches in its region - the structure of its (organizational and/or individual) membership - how its formation could benefit the WA and how the WA could support the Chapter. - 9.
+The terms of the relationship between Chapter and WA, practical arrangements, rights and mutual responsibilities will be agreed in negotiation, taking into account specific factors related to the Chapter's regional and economic context. - 10.
+The board will consult with organizational and individual members in the region. - 11.
+The dissolution of a Chapter can be done by the members of a Chapter, in accordance with its regulations, or by the GA of the WA if a Chapter violates the Principles of the Association or its agreements with the WA. - 12.
 In exceptional circumstances, the board may suspend a chapter until the next GA.